jinwyp/one_click_script/KERNEL.md

-# Easy install latest or LTS Linux kernel and enable BBR or BBR plus (ultimate script for all condition)
+# Easy install latest or LTS linux kernel and enable BBR or BBR plus

 ## Table of Contents